-Good Manufacturing Practice (GMP) is a system to ensure that medicinal products intended for human use are consistently produced and controlled according to appropriate quality standards.
+GMP is a system to ensure that medicinal products intended for human use are consistently produced and controlled according to appropriate quality standards.
 Swiss manufacturers of medicinal products must comply with international GMP standards set forth by the European Union (EU).
-These GMP standards are built on three pillars: 1) Pharmaceutical substances and products intended for human use are to be manufactured at sites that are adequately equipped, 2) the producer has to demonstrate appropriate professional and technical knowledge that is provided by qualified staff, and 3) a pharmaceutical Quality Assurance (QA) system needs to be established by the manufacturer.
+These GMP standards are built on three pillars: 1) Pharmaceutical substances and products intended for human use are to be manufactured at sites that are adequately equipped and controlled, 2) the manufacturer has to demonstrate appropriate professional and technical knowledge that is provided by qualified staff, and 3) a Pharmaceutical Quality System (PQS) system needs to be established by the manufacturer.

-Headed by Werner Krenger, PhD, the “GMP core facility”is located on the 4th floor of the ZLF and offers as “Provider” central services to individual DBM research groups (“Users") that permit the manufacture of advanced investigational medicinal products (ATMP) to be used in clinical trials.
-A delimitation agreement between Provider and User regulates activities and responsibilities.
+Headed by Werner Krenger, PhD, the GMP Facility for Advanced Therapies is organized as a core facility of the DBM which offers as “Provider” central services to individual manufacturing research groups of the University of Basel and USB (“Users").
+Delimitation agreements between Provider and User regulate activities and responsibilities.
 The final product is released for clinical use by the head of the core facility who certifies product batches in his function of a "Qualified Person" (QP).

-Affiliation and Staff
+Pharmaceutical Quality System and Staff

-Both the core facility provider and the DBM research group users are required to contribute to the implementation of a fully functional QA-system necessary for the release of GMP-compliant medicinal products: The QA-team includes several positions of the core facility staff.
-Additional GMP-relevant functions need to be provided be the research teams wishing to manufacture products in the facility team, including at minimum the Quality Control manager (QC), a Manufacturing Manager (MM) and a “Product Manager” (PM; who is usually the principal investigator of a research group).
+Both the core facility provider and the manufacturing group users are required to contribute to the implementation of a fully functional PQS necessary for the release of GMP-compliant medicinal products: The Quality Assurance (QA)-team encompasses five positions of the core facility staff.
+Additional GMP-relevant functions need to be provided be the manufacturers, including at minimum a Quality Control manager (QC), a Manufacturing Manager and a “Product Manager” (who is usually the principal investigator of a research group).
 Training of all staff (both core facility staff and research group staff) is organized by the core facility staff.
 Interested persons not currently affiliated with research groups working in the facility are also welcome to attend training sessions.